-Glad.ola FLOUR
+Glad.ola

-25 Lb Pure Pork LARD
+Lb Pure Pork

-12 oz single wrapped

-HROOM

-UE 4 roll pak

-Thursday

-son, Aimee Green, Missy Hayes, Teresa Leal, Jayson and Keri Dee Lusk, Joel Mitchell, Heath and Wyman Rexrode, Linda Stephan, onna Vernon, and Jovita ing in the ceremony were Artie Webb, Eula Parrack, Barbara Gilliland, Barbara Landreth, Grace Grundy, Ora King, Willie Hill, Jewell Price and Dorothy Reeves.

-Also playing will be Meinda Sutton from Silverton, and from Floydada, Kelby Tana Turner, Joey Payne, Michael Poteet, and Kyla Warren.
-Guest performers will be Martha Sue Lusk, and playing flute, Julie everyone who had a part in ner Salad Makes enient Dish is that it contains ingredients from all four of the major food groups.
-The celery, are from the vegetable/fruit group.
+California every congrat cards, flowers, PEACHES its and thank all ing Plans of the Webb, Eula Part ing in the ceremony were Artie Webb, Eula Parrack, Barbara Gilliland, Barbara Landreth, Grace Grundy, Ora King, Willie Hill, Jewell Price and Dorothy Reeves.
+Mrs. Nelda Jordan was the lucky winner of the Sunflower quilt that was donated by the Floydada Rebekah Lodge.
+The drawing was held May 24 during the Old Settler's activities.
+Mrs. Bill mer Salad Makes renient Dish easy, portable is that it contains ingredients from all four of the major food groups.
+The celery, radishes and green onions are from the vegetable/fruit group.
 (Frozen peas would be an excellent addition to the casserole if more nutrients from this food group were desired.)

-Mrs. Nelda Jordan was the ucky winner of the Sunflower quilt that was donated by the Floydada Rebekah Lodge.
-The drawing was held May 24 during the Old Settler's activities.
-Mrs. Bill Hale drew for the Lodge.
-The Lodge wishes to thank
+Hale drew for the Lodge.
+The Lodge wishes to thank everyone who had a part in the quilt sale.

-The recipe contains chicken from the meat group; noodles from the bread/cereal group; and sour cream
+The recipe contains chicken from the meat group; noodles from the bread/cereal group; and sour cream from the milk/cheese group.
+You may want to round out this nutritious casserole with a fresh green or fresh fruit